kbond/ZenstruckFormBundle/README.md

 - `method-post`: standard post link (no confirmation)
 - `method-post-confirm`: `method-post` with a confirmation dialog that is customizable via the `data-message` attribute
-- `method-delete`: `method-post` with a "Are you sure you want to delete?" confirmation dialog
+- `method-delete`: cross browser compatible DELETE link with a "Are you sure you want to delete?" confirmation dialog

 Enable with `ZenstruckFormHelper.initPostLinkHelper()`